ClouDesire/docusaurus/docs/syndication.md

 ### Custom billing

-As a vendor, you can generate a custom invoice for a deployed, unexpired subscription.
-The generated invoice will be issued immediately.
+As a vendor, you can generate a custom invoice for an active subscription.
+The invoice will be issued immediately.

 Given a subscription you are a vendor for with ID `{id}` you can generate a custom invoice with a `POST /subscription/{id}/invoice` request: